-Many of you may be wondering how the virus impacts our international partners?
-The effects of this pandemic will be severe if they infiltrate communities like the ones where we work, as infrastructure is extremely limited.
+Many of you may be wondering how the pandemic impacts our international partners?
+The effects of this virus will be severe if they infiltrate communities like the ones where we work, as infrastructure is extremely limited.
 Many subsistence farmers are often immunocompromised.
 Please pray against its spread.

 “Since we heard about the first cases in-country, we have put into practice the basic security measures to avoid contagion.
-Thank God, our staff thus far has had no difficulties regarding COVID-19.
+Thank God, our staff thus far has had no difficulties regarding the COVID-19 pandemic.
 We do not have specific information about the savings groups we serve at the moment.

 With the team we were discussing the possibility of distributing some basic security information, especially to groups that have limited access to public information.
 We will keep in touch with any eventuality.”

-“I would like to take this opportunity to greet you in the name of Jesus.
-Thank you for your concern regarding Covid-19.
+"I would like to take this opportunity to greet you in the name of Jesus.
+Thank you for your concern regarding Covid-19 pandemic.
 At Plant With Purpose Tanzania, we have assessed the situation and identified the main risk factors as we carry out our daily activities.

 These includes (but isn’t limited to) overcrowding, shaking hands and/or hugging each other.
 We have agreed to take the following precautions against the danger of the virus.
 However, the good news is that there is hope in trusting God, Creator of Heaven and Earth (John 16:33, John 14:2).

 - To make sure we have peace with God (Jeremiah 29:11 & Matthew 24: 7).
 We have agreed to ask God to help us through this calamity for he is able.
 (2 Chronicles 7:14).